 I won, the day I walked away!
 We left because our life and liberty were in danger and it was time to set an example; no one should submit to the crimes of bully courts.
 If the people refuse to comply, their power is gone.

-No one should have to argue that their rights are their own; yet in the USA we are compelled to do so at the point of gun.We’re not neither giving up or breaking the law by declining to participate; we’re refusing to surrender our rights.
+No one should have to argue that their rights are their own, yet in the USA we are compelled to do so at the point of a gun.We’re neither giving up or breaking the law by declining to participate; we’re refusing to surrender our rights.
 Jesus taught us to leave behind cities persecute us.
 Our founders taught us to walk away from tyrants.
 Our common sense says, why am I still here!
-Courage is not surrendering to a tyrant or agreeing playing the game their way.
+Courage is not surrendering to a tyrant or agreeing to play the game their way.
 Courage is being afraid and still saying I WILL NOT COMPLY!

 Why leave home over a phone?
 Because I refuse to love as a slave.
 How long will I be gone and what happens next?
 I can’t say.
 Truth demands a great price, but it also sets us free.
 The people of Mexico have more freedom than the people of the USA and that feels good.
 But in the end it’s not really about a phone, it’s about liberty and the God given rights we share as human beings.
 The officials in Grant County think they can rule over our those.
 I choose to be the man who says no more.
 For my safety, for my family’s safety and as an example to my people.
 I will not comply